andrewchambers/crushstore/README.md

-All clients and nodes in the storage cluster have a copy of the cluster configuration, when a request for an object arrives, we are able to locate the subset of servers it should be stored on without network communication - conceptually it is like it like a distributed hash table lookup.
+All clients and nodes in the storage cluster have a copy of the cluster configuration, when a request for an object arrives, we are able to locate the subset of servers it should be stored on without network communication - conceptually it is similar to a distributed hash table lookup.

 Periodically (and after configuration changes), all storage nodes will 'scrub' their data directory looking for corrupt objects and ensuring the storage placement requirements are met,